ocean-tracking-network/otn_field_reporting_standards/_episodes/05-asana.md

 * Integrate existing tools (e.g., Slack, OneDrive)
 * Powerful tool for collaborative working and task management

-OTN has several relevant Asana projects, beyond `Field Operations` (described below), that you will need to interact with.
+OTN has several relevant Asana Teams, beyond `Field Operations` (described below), that you will need to interact with.
 - **OTNHQ:** a space for HQ-wide resources, including communications resources, swag inventory tracking, and onboarding/offboarding processes.
 - **Key Performance Indicators:** the space to track all KPIs to ensure they roll into the KPI dashboard.
 - **Field Management:** the place where all loaner-operations are tracked and managed.
+This team is extremely important, and relates directly into the `Projects` within Field Operations (ex: Shipping).

-## Field Operations Project
+## Field Operations Team

 As the Field team has grown, job descriptions have expanded, and remote work has become more common it is now important to start using some of the lessons learned by the Data team to improve Field Ops communications.
 For this reason, there is now a **Field Team Asana**  - [https://app.asana.com/0/1201938039482799/overview](https://app.asana.com/0/1201938039482799/overview).